Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Payday loans are illegal in Pennsylvania

 Payday and auto title loans have been illegal in Pennsylvania since the Check Cashier Licensing Act passed in February 1998.
-This was done for a few reasons, but perhaps most importantly, to prevent payday lenders from charging consumers excessively high rates.
+This Act was passed for a few reasons, but perhaps most importantly, to prevent payday lenders from charging consumers excessively high rates.

-In addition, Pennsylvania’s Loan Interest and Protection Law (LIPL) prevents lenders without a CDCA license from charging more than 6% per year on loans under $50,000.
+In addition, Pennsylvania’s Loan Interest and Protection Law (LIPL) prevents lenders without a CDCA license (Consumer Discount Company Act) from charging more than 6% per year on loans for $50,000 or less.
 But broad exceptions and loopholes in the law make these rate caps meaningless.
-That’s why credit cards and loans from unlicensed lenders outside of Pennsylvania have rates far exceeding 6% APR – sometimes into the triple digits.
+That’s why credit cards and loans from unlicensed lenders outside of Pennsylvania have rates far exceeding 6% APR — sometimes into the triple digits.

-As always, read any loan contracts carefully to make sure you understand the APRs and fees you’re paying, including late fees and prepayment penalties.
+Read any loan contracts carefully to make sure you understand the APRs and fees you’re paying, including origination fees, late fees and prepayment penalties.
 If you believe a lender is violating the law by charging excessively high rates, you can file a complaint with the Pennsylvania Department of Banking and Securities.

 4 short-term loans you can get in Pennsylvania